DataDog/malicious-software-packages-dataset/README.md

 ### How do you know these packages are malicious?

 Every single software package included in this dataset has been manually triaged by a human.

+### What does it mean when the `manifest.json` entry for a package has an empty version list?

+Around 250 packages in the PyPI subset do not have any affected versions listed in their `manifest.json` entries.
+These cases are holdovers from the earliest days of the project before version information was attached to the sample names.

+In such cases, it should be assumed that **all** versions of the package are malicious.

 ### How are you clustering these packages?